Nagasaki45/MPC-reading-notes/week4/notes.md

 ### Criticism

-The conclusions from experiment 2 are way too general compared to the results the got.
+The conclusions from experiment 2 are way too general compared to the results they've got.
 I can only guess that they couldn't find a significant meaning in the results.

 ## Drake & Palmer 1993

 **Accent Structures in Music Performance**

-Three types of accents: rhythmic grouping, melodic, and metric.
-The study checks how pianists use intensity, inter-onset timing, and articulation (offset to onset timing), to emphasize each type of accents when different accept types happen simultaneously / contradict with each other.
+Three types of accents: rhythmic grouping, melodic, and metric (different accent types from the 3 Lerdahl & Jackendoff 1984 suggested).
+The study checks how pianists use intensity, inter-onset timing, and articulation (time between offset and onset), to emphasize each type of accents when different accept types happen simultaneously / contradict with each other.

 ![Drake & Palmer 1993 - accent types](media/drake1993_accents.png)